amywinder900/RecommendationRankingProject/README.md

     Returns:

         data_loader(dict): The dictionary of dataloaders with keys "train" and "val".

         dataset_sizes(dict): The dictionary of dataset sizes with keys "train" and "val".

+### text_loader.ProductTextCategoryDataset
+The ProductTextCategoryDataset object inherits its methods from the torch.utils.data.Dataset module.

+    Parameters:

+        categories(): The pandas series corresponding to the product category labels.

+        descriptions(): The pandas series corresponding to the product descriptions.
+This should be in the same order as the category labels.

+        max_length(int): The number of words to consider in the description.
+Default is the first 50.

+        decoder(dict): The dictionary which assigns each category to a number, with the key being the number and the item being the category name.
+Default is None.

+### text_loader.create_data_loaders
+This function creates the dataloaders with a training and validation split.

+    Parameters:

+        text_dataset(Dataset): The dataset object which prepares the text and the category label.

+        categories(pd.Series): The pandas series corresponding to the product category labels.

+        descriptions(pd.Series): The pandas series corresponding to the product descriptions.
+This should be in the same order as the category labels.

+        max_length(int): The number of words to consider in the description.
+Default is the first 50.

+        validation_split(float): The proportion of the dataset which should be used for validation.
+Default is 0.2

+        batch_size(int): The batch size to process the images in.

+        shuffle(bool): Whether or not to shuffle the order of the images.
+Default is true.

+      decoder(dict): The dictionary which assigns each category to a number, with the key being the number and the item being the category name.
+Default is None.

+    Returns:
+        data_loader(dict): The dictionary of dataloaders with keys "train" and "val".

+        dataset_sizes(dict): The dictionary of dataset sizes with keys "train" and "val".